- Is VUIM accredited?

 - Can I transfer credits previously earned at other colleges or universities?

-Yes, you may transfer credits under the transfer or credit, exemption, and advanced standing policy.
+Yes, you may transfer credits under the transfer of credit, exemption, and advanced standing policy.
 The policy is guided by ACAOM’s standards.
-You can find information on those details in the Academic Catalog, page 35.
+You can find information on those details in the Academic Catalog, page 51.

 - How long does the review take and is there a fee?

-The review of transfer of credit typically takes about 7 business days but may take up to 14 business days, depending on the complexity of your request, as well as other factors such as staff availability, proximity to the start of your entrance term and others.
+The review of transfer of credit typically takes about 7 business days but may take up to 14 business days, depending on the complexity of your request, as well as other factors such as staff availability, proximity to the start of your entrance term, and others.
 The fee for the evaluation is $400.
+As per VA policy, students using VA benefits to pay for their education will not be charged this fee.

 - When are students eligible to begin taking national board exams (NCCAOM) exams?